 10. What kind of research activities are the UCM Computer Science faculty involved in?

 Computer Science faculty at UCM are actively engaged in research activities which result in peer-reviewed journals and conference proceedings publications and externally funded grants.
 In addition, Computer Science faculty attend and/or present at professional meetings, participate in workshops/seminars in areas related to their specialties and are involved in other related professional activities (e.g. editor of a professional journal, referee for peer-reviewed journals and conference proceedings, hold an office or being a Fellow or Senior Member in a regional, national or international organization, etc.).
-Faculty special areas of interest include Wireless Communications and Networking, Database, Operating Systems, Parallel Computing, Computer Graphics, Algorithms, Software Engineering, Scientific Computing and Modeling, Theory of Computation, Distributed Systems, High Performance Computing, and Quantum Computation, etc.
+Faculty special areas of interest include Wireless Communications and Networking, Database, Operating Systems, Cybersecurity, Parallel Computing, Computer Graphics, Algorithms, Software Engineering, Scientific Computing and Modeling, Theory of Computation, Distributed Systems, High Performance Computing, and Quantum Computation, etc.